-Across food and agriculture and forests and land, we selected targets that, if achieved, would not threaten food security, spur biodiversity loss, or undermine fiber production.
-All targets for reforestation and restoration, specifically, do not exceed those outlined by Griscom et al.'s global "maximum additional mitigation potentials," which are technical estimates of mitigation potential constrained by social and environmental safeguards (Griscom et al. 2017; Roe et al. 2019, 2021).
-In calculating this maximum additional mitigation potential for reforestation, for example, Griscom et al. (2017) limited forest cover gain to landscapes that are ecologically appropriate for forests, removed all existing croplands from their estimate of maximum potential extent to avoid dampening yields, and excluded the boreal region due to changes in albedo that would have a net warming effect.
-The area associated with this maximum additional mitigation potential is 678 million hectares (Griscom et al. 2017), which our reforestation target does not exceed (Roe et al. 2021).
-Similarly, our food and agriculture targets seek to avoid additional ecosystem conversion, as well as free up farmland for reforestation and restoration, by reducing agriculture's land footprint below its 2010 global extent, while also mitigating GHG emissions from production processes and feeding 10 billion people (Searchinger et al. 2019, 2021).
+Similarly, when deriving targets from bottom-up sectoral modeling and estimates of technical and cost-effective mitigation potentials for forests and land and food and agriculture, we selected those that, if achieved, would not threaten food security, spur biodiversity loss, or limit fiber production.
+All targets for reforestation and restoration, specifically, do not exceed the areas associated with Griscom et al. (2017)'s global "maximum additional mitigation potentials," which are technical estimates of mitigation potential constrained by social and environmental safeguards.
+In calculating this maximum additional mitigation potential for reforestation, for example, Griscom et al. (2017) limited forest cover gain to lands that are ecologically appropriate for forests, removed all existing croplands from their estimate of maximum potential extent to avoid dampening yields, and excluded the boreal region due to changes in albedo that would have a net warming effect.
+The area associated with this maximum additional mitigation potential is 678 million hectares (Mha) (Griscom et al. 2017), which our reforestation target of 300 Mha does not exceed (Roe et al. 2021).
+Similarly, our food and agriculture targets seek to avoid additional ecosystem conversion and to free up farmland for reforestation and restoration by reducing agriculture's land footprint below its 2010 global extent, while mitigating GHG emissions from production processes and feeding 10 billion people (Searchinger et al. 2019, 2021).